jojo157/Delightful-Penguins/README.md

 - Firefox
 - Microsoft Edge

-Differences discovered across browsers:
-No differences were noted.
+No differences were discovered across different browsers.
 All pages behave as expected and are visually identical.

 #### Different Operating Systems